 In developing this RFP, the ESC agreed on the guiding principles listed below.
-These guiding principles reflect the priorities and values of the ESC.
-They will be woven throughout the RFP and incorporated into the rating criteria.
-Public agency applicants should develop proposals that reflect these principles.
+These guiding principles reflect the priorities and values of the ESC and are woven throughout the RFP and incorporated into the rating criteria.
+Applicants should develop proposals that reflect these principles.